piyanshugehani/ai_lawyer/README.md

 # iLegalLearn — AI Lawyer

-**iLegalLearn — AI Lawyer** is an AI-driven legal assistant designed for law students and legal professionals.
-It simplifies Indian legal research and learning by enabling intelligent search, understanding, and drafting using a curated corpus of Indian legal case PDFs (2004–2009).
+**iLegalLearn — AI Lawyer** is an AI-driven legal assistant designed for law students and legal practitioners.
+It simplifies Indian legal research and learning by enabling intelligent search, understanding, and drafting over a curated corpus of Indian legal case PDFs (2004–2009).

 ---